camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7.md

 Service tasks using `camunda:type` cannot be migrated.

-Service tasks using `camunda:connector` cannot be migrated.
+Service tasks using `camunda:connector` will be migrated the following:

+- `camunda:connectorId` becomes `zeebe:taskDefinition type`
+- all inputs and outputs are treated like all other inputs and outputs

 ### Send tasks